 This one is pretty similar to #4, but it bothers me even more.

 There’s nothing worse than getting your hopes up, only to have them destroyed.
 A promise is sacred.
 If you promise to do something for an employee, you better be able to keep it.

-Again, this goes back to ensuring that there is trust, and that there is a solid relationship.
+Again, this goes back to ensuring that there is trust and that there is a substantial relationship.
 Employees will be able to forgive one or two empty promises, because it’s not worth risking their job over, but don’t make it a habit.